spurs v newcastle united match reports

 Spurs - Ditchburn, Hills, Hopkins, Blanchflower, Norman, Ryden, Robb, Harmer, Bobby Smith, Stokes, Dyson

-Newcastle United - Simpson, Mitchell, White
+Newcastle United - McKinney, Simpson, Mitchell, White

 Ref. : -